Tighter Bounds for Query Answering with Guarded TGDs: Fact closure and making the chase similar to a linear chase

-We first claim that this process finishes in the required time bound.
-The number of possible facts to add to $v_0$ is upper bounded by~$\adom(\inst)^{O(w)}$ for~$w$ the width bound, because every GTGD of~$\Sigma$ and of~$\wclo{\Sigma}$ has width at most~$w$ so all created facts are at most on~$w$ elements.
-So the number of times we do the first top-level bullet in the list above is bounded by this value.
-For the second bullet item, note that for every GTGD to fire, and for every set of inherited facts from~$v_0$ (up to isomorphism), then it is only useful to perform firings for each possible fact to be added to~$v_0$.
-In other words, each time we apply the second bullet item, we can label the new child node of~$v_0$ that we create with the fact on $\adom(\inst)$ that we intend to generate; and it is not useful to create two bags with isomorphic contents with the same fact as label.
-This means that we need to perform the second bullet item at most $\adom(\inst)^{O(w)} \times |\Sigma| \times (a+1)^w \times 2^{n' \times w^{a'}}$.
-Further, each time we perform the second bullet item, the number of created facts in the node is bounded by $a^{O(w)}$.
 So the number of chase steps performed satisfies the bound.
 Further, going over the GTGDs of $\Sigma$ and $\wclo{\Sigma}$ and testing possible applications is in polynomial time in their size and in the current number of facts created, because we can test applicability by mapping the principal guards of GTGDs to each choice of principal fact, and then checking if this defines a homomorphism from the GTGD body, and if so add the head if it is a new fact.
-Remembering that the size of $\wclo{\Sigma}$ is bounded following the running time bound of Lemma~\ref{lem:computeclosure}, we conclude that the running time bound is as required.
+Remembering that the size of $\wclo{\Sigma}$ is bounded, following the running time bound of Lemma~\ref{lem:computeclosure}, we conclude that the running time bound is as required.